[This is one over 100 articles in the author’s Astronomy Digest http://www.ianmorison.com]

 There have been articles about making a similar device using a ~£56 camera from Amazon and linking it with an overlay program running in ‘Panther Code’ on a Windows 10 computer.

-It occurred to me that as I have a several webcams, I might be able to make such a camera.
-I also have on my ‘imaging laptop’ a very nice piece of free software called ‘AlsCollimationAid’ which is designed to overlay two circles over an out of focus star image to make final collimation adjustments.
+It occurred to me that, as I have a several webcams, I might be able to make such a camera.
+I also have on my ‘imaging laptop’ a very nice piece of free software called ‘AlsCollimationAid’ which is designed to overlay three circles over an out of focus star image to make final collimation adjustments.
 I thus wondered if I could produce a similar system to OCAL using components and software that I had in hand.

 Eyepieces have appropriate focal lengths to couple with a webcam and so I removed the 1.25 inch focuser barrel from my ZWO ASI 178 webcam and tried placing the ‘eye’ end of a number of eyepieces against its sensor window.
 I found that using a 12.5 mm focal length eyepiece I was able to produce a sharp image of a nearby object.
 I thus believed that it might be suitable for imaging the interior of a telescope.
 I then secured the eyepiece in place using ‘Blu-Tack’ and insulating tape (it was a prototype!) – making sure that the eyepiece was centralised over the sensor.